LLC for Interior Design

 What is an LLC in interior design?

 Opening an interior design business?
 The term “interior design LLC” might pop up frequently.
 An LLC, or limited liability company, blends the favorable aspects of corporation definition with the simplicity of being a sole proprietor.
-While a sole proprietorship (or general partnership) might seem hassle-free, it lacks protection against personal liabilities (more on partnership definition here).
+While a sole proprietorship (or general partnership) might seem hassle-free, it lacks protection against personal liabilities (more on business partnership definition).
 Conversely, while corporations shield you from personal liability, they come with potential tax burdens and intricacies.
 The middle ground?
 An LLC.
 For interior designers, it’s a protective layer that shields your creative endeavors.

 Distinguishing between business forms is pivotal.
 An LLC structure acts as a safety net.
 In the unpredictable world of interior design where project mishaps or client disputes can arise, the LLC structure helps ensure that personal assets, like homes or savings, remain untouchable.
 This legal shield not only bolsters your defense but also projects a polished, professional image.